 There are 2 types of Aedes mosquitoes; Aedes Aegypti and Aedes Albopictus.
 Both of these two mosquitoes can be recognized by white markings on its legs and a marking in the form of a lyre on the upper surface of the thorax.

 Complete metamorphosis – egg, larvae, pupa and adult.
 Egg to adult takes around 6 to 8 days.
-Egg is black in colour and shape like a rugby ball.
-Larvae rest 45 degree from the surface of the water.
+The egg is black in colour and shape like a rugby ball.
+Larvae rest 45 degrees from the surface of the water.
 The lifespan of an adult is two to four weeks depending on conditions.

 The Aedes is about 2 to 10 mm length with a striking white and black pattern.
 The variation of the body size in adult mosquitoes depends on the density of the larval population and food supply within the breeding water.
 Since these circumstances are seldom optimal, the average body size of adult mosquitoes is considerably smaller than 10mm.

 The female lays her eggs near water; not directly into it as other mosquitoes do, but typically near a stagnant pool.
 However, any open container containing water will suffice for larvae development, even with less than an ounce of water in.
 It can also breed in running water, so stagnant pools of water are not its only breeding sites.
 It is more likely to lay eggs in water sources near flowers than in water sources without flowers.
 It has a short flight range (less than 200 m), so breeding sites are likely to be close to where this mosquito is found.